Knowledge transfer partnerships (KTP): 2024 to 2025 Round 1

 UK registered academic institutions, RTOs or Catapults can apply for a share of up to £9 million to fund innovation projects with businesses or not for profits.

-Typically, a project’s total costs are £8500 per month.
+Typically, a project’s total costs are £8,500 per month.
 Projects must be between 12 and 36 months.
-A proportion of the costs (usually 50-75% depending on business size) will be funded by Innovate UK.
-The remainder of the project costs are paid by the business partner.
+Innovate UK will fund up to 67% of costs for SMEs (75% for non-profits/charities), with the remainder funded by the business partner.

-The Knowledge Transfer Partnership (KTP) programme allows a UK registered business or not for profit organisation (which we will refer to collectively as the ‘business partner’ from now on) to partner with a ‘knowledge base partner’ (either a UK higher education (HE) or further education (FE) institution, research and technology organisation (RTO) or Catapult).
+The Knowledge Transfer Partnership (KTP) programme allows a UK registered business or not for profit organisation, (which we will refer to collectively as the ‘business partner’ from now on) to partner with a ‘knowledge base partner’, which is either a UK higher education (HE) or further education (FE) institution, research and technology organisation (RTO) or Catapult.

 Guidance on how to apply for a KTP is available.

 Each application must be led by a knowledge base, working with a business partner and supported by a knowledge transfer adviser.

 If you are a business and want to apply, and do not yet have a relationship with a knowledge base partner, please contact your local KTN knowledge transfer adviser to discuss this further; they will be able to connect you with an appropriate partner and provide advice on how to apply.

 It takes time to prepare an application.
 If yours will not be ready before the close date, please apply to a later round (round 2 opens 15 April 2024 and closes 26 June 2024).